CharlesPlusC/CharlesPlusC.github.io/_pages/about.md

 ---

 Welcome, fellow seekers of the infinite expanse!
-I am a PhD candidate in Spaceflight Dynamics and Geodesy, studying at UCL's Space Geodesy and Navigation laboratory under the watchful gaze of Professor Marek Ziebart and Dr. Santosh Bhattarai.
+I am a PhD candidate in Spaceflight Dynamics and Geodesy, studying at UCL's Space Geodesy and Navigation Laboratory (SGNL) under the watchful gaze of Professor Marek Ziebart and Dr. Santosh Bhattarai.

 In a previous life, I roamed the winding roads of the world as a professional cyclist, but my true calling was written among the stars.
 Now, I spend my days delving into the mysteries of spaceflight, seeking to unlock the secrets of spacecraft motion.